gardener/gardener/docs/proposals/31-inplace-node-update.md

 In the current implementation, when a Kubernetes minor version or Machine Image/OS version is updated in the shoot (worker pool), the provider extension creates a new `MachineClass`, and the `MachineDeployment` is updated to reference this new `MachineClass`. `machine-controller-manager` detects this change and creates a new `MachineSet` with the new `MachineClass` and machines are rolled out based on the `RollingUpdate` strategy.

 In the case of the `RollingUpdate` strategy, new machines are created in the new `MachineSet` using the new `MachineClass`, and the old ones are deleted from the old `MachineSet`.
 For in-place updates, instead of creating new machines for the new `MachineSet`, the old ones are moved from the old `MachineSet` to the new one after the `gardener-node-agent` has successfully updated the dependencies.
-This process preserves the old nodes.
+This process preserves the old machines (their `Machine` and `Node` resources).

 There are two ways to achieve this:

-1. **Owner Reference Update**: Move the old machine to the new `MachineSet` by updating the owner reference.
-The downside of this method is that the machine name will stay the same through updates, which breaks the current naming convention of including the `MachineSet` name as a prefix in machine names.
+1. **Owner Reference Update**: Move the old `Machine` to the new `MachineSet` by updating the owner reference.
+The downside of this method is that the `Machine` name will stay the same through updates, which breaks the current naming convention of including the `MachineSet` name as a prefix in `Machine` name.
-2. **Shallow Delete**: Instead of directly moving a machine from one `MachineSet` to another, first perform a shallow delete of the old machine object (without deleting the underlying VM), then create a new machine object in the new `MachineSet` for the same VM.
+2. **Shallow Delete**: Instead of directly moving a `Machine` from one `MachineSet` to another, first perform a shallow delete of the old `Machine` object (without deleting the underlying physical/virtual machine), then create a new `Machine` object in the new `MachineSet` (for the same physical/virtual machine).

 > [!NOTE]
 > At the time of writing this GEP, it is undecided which method to proceed with.
 The first method has been evaluated, but the feasibility of the second method is yet to be assessed.
 If feasible, the second method is preferred.